 The Austrian Space Forum

-The Austrian Space Forum (Österreichisches Weltraum Forum, OeWF) is a national network for aerospace specialists and space enthusiasts.
-Our organization serves as a communication platform between the space sector and the public; it is embedded in a global network of specialists from the space industry, research and politics.
+The Austrian Space Forum (Österreichisches Weltraum Forum, OeWF) is a national network for aerospace engineers, scientists and people with a passion for space.
+Our organization is involved in cutting-edge space exploration research and serves as a communication platform between the space sector and the public; it is embedded in a global network of specialists from the space industry, research and politics.

-Hence, the OeWF facilitates a strengthening of the Austrian space sector through enhancing the public visibility of space activities, technical workshops and conferences as well as Forum-related projects.
+The OeWF strengthens the Austrian space sector through enhancing the public visibility of space activities.

-The Forum has a small, but highly active pool of professional members contributing to space endeavours, mostly in cooperation with other -national as well as international- space organizations.
+The Forum has a small, but highly active pool of professional and volunteer members contributing to space endeavours, often in cooperation with other space organizations.
 The spectrum of our activities ranges from simple classroom presentations to 15.000-visitor space exhibitions, from expert reports for the Austrian federal ministry for technology to space technology transfer activities for terrestrial applications: we are Austria's space network.

 In summary, the Austrian Space Forum is...

-- a volunteer space organization, led by space professionals,
+- a grass-root space organization, led by space professionals,

 - focussing on space research (e.g. human-robotic Mars exploration) and outreach/education,